 The Laws of Generosity and Meanness in Life

 Today's "Living Abundantly" discusses how one can live well.
-Observing those who live well, you will find a pattern: there are two types of people, the generous and the mean-spirited.
+Observing those who live well, you will discern a pattern: there are two types of people, the generous and the mean-spirited.
 Those who can take a loss and bear responsibility are generous; those who cannot take a loss and shirk responsibility are mean-spirited.
-Few mean people live well, but wanting to be generous does not mean acting recklessly.
+Few misers live well, but wanting to be generous does not mean acting recklessly.
 One must discern when to be generous and when not to be.

-Among us are people of different ages.
-Meanness is disadvantageous, so do not be mean.
+We have people of different ages among us.
+Meanness is a disadvantage, so do not be mean-spirited.
 But if you continue to suffer losses, then so be it.
 Everyone has their own standards for judging things; the benevolent see benevolence, and the wise see wisdom.
-Generous people tend to suffer losses, but they look at the long term, while mean people look at immediate gains.
+Generous people are prone to suffering losses, but they look at the long term, while mean-spirited people look at immediate gains.

-There is a management university in Singapore where students often spontaneously organize research projects.
-Some mean-spirited individuals fuss around, and no one wants them.
-Some people may not be very capable, but they are willing to contribute money and effort, so everyone likes to include them in projects.
+The Singapore Management University has students who often spontaneously organize research projects.
+Some misers fuss around, and no one wants them.
+Some people are not very capable but are willing to contribute money and effort, and everyone likes to involve them in their work.
 Relationships between people have value.
 I do not like taking advantage of others; I value interpersonal relationships, which have greatly helped me.
 Money and relationships are incomparable.
 Regardless of age, one must learn to discern.
 It is not that those people suffer losses, but their "calculations" are different.
 Therefore, I encourage everyone to discern.
-That mean-spirited classmate of ours will certainly not live well past fifty.
+That miser from our school days will certainly not live well past fifty.

 Generosity or Meanness is Influenced by Region

-Later, I received an older sister, a relatively famous traditional Chinese medicine doctor, who earned a high monthly salary, but was very poor at such an old age.
+Later, I received an older sister, a well-known traditional Chinese medicine practitioner with a high monthly salary, but she was very poor despite her age.
 I paid for her food, drink, and accommodation.
-You will find that meanness is the source of poverty in one's bones.
-What kind of person one is determines what kind of problems one has.
-The older one gets, the harder it is to change.
+You will find that inherent meanness is the source of poverty.
+A person's character determines their problems, and the older one gets, the harder it is to change.

 It is More Blessed to Give Than to Receive